TuliDas/Benchmark-ML-Models-Movie-Reviews-Sentiment/README.md

-# IMDB Movie Reviews Sentiment Analysis 🎬
+# Benchmarking Supervised ML Models for Sentiment Classification (NLP) on IMDB Movie Reviews 🎬

 This project focuses on building and evaluating machine learning models for sentiment classification of IMDB movie reviews (positive vs. negative).
 The workflow follows a structured and modular pipeline for preprocessing, feature extraction, model training, evaluation, selection, and error analysis.